 salt and pepper to taste

-1. Cut the tails and tops off the okra and slice it into thin rounds.2.
-Heat the oil over medium-high heat.
-When the oil is hot, add the okra and saute for about 10 minutes, until it begins to brown.
+1. Cut the tails and tops off the okra and slice it into thin rounds.

 3. Turn the heat down to medium-low, add the cherry tomatoes and saute for another 3 minutes or so.
 Be careful not to let brown turn into burnt.